Tiendil/world-builders-2023/demo-1/presentation.md

 Idea:

-- Take role of the chief editor
+- Take the role of the chief editor
 - Direct everyday news flow into multiple channels
 - Manipulate public opinion
 - Support relations with powers